We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 We regularly look through hundreds of choices to find the best speakers for music, but we don’t want you to feel overwhelmed by all the specs and requirements when online comparison shopping.
 So we combined our decades of collective experience, the impressions of trusted listeners, and the consensus of experts attuned to meticulous details to narrow down our core choices.
 The speakers on this list range in price, but all lean more toward affordable (compared to the easily recommendable multi-thousands options) and present their case for value when it comes to the research, engineering, and, most of all, performance they represent.

 The best bookshelf speakers: Reviews & Recommendations

-An excellent set of bookshelf speakers will enhance your listening experience with a wider stereo image and a richer, more vibrant sound than what you get from a TV, laptop, or the average connected speaker.
+An excellent set of bookshelf speakers will enhance your listening experience with a wider stereo image and a more vibrant sound than what you get from a TV, laptop, or the average connected speaker.
 There is abundant variety in this category, so the following list identifies the best bookshelf speakers for different situations, desires, and budgets.

-Best for audiophiles: KEF LS50 Meta
+Best overall: KEF LS50 Meta

 Why it made the cut: KEF speakers stand out with the impeccable sound that audiophiles revere just as well as they stand out in appearance.